The Database That Interviews Your Application (Then Optimises Itself)

 )

 This agent demonstrates the core loop: observe, fingerprint, classify, recommend.
 In a real deployment, the recommendation engine integrates with the database's own hypothetical index tools and applies changes after validation.
-For more on the automated maintenance cycle, see AI automated maintenance.
+Notice the shadow_test_index method, which integrates with hypopg to ensure safety.
+If hypopg is not installed, the agent gracefully degrades and logs a warning, ensuring the profiling loop never crashes.

 Before-and-After: Real-World Self-Profiling Outcomes

-The transformation from a manually‑tuned to a self‑profiling database is dramatic.
-Here are anonymised case studies.
+The transformation from a manually-tuned to a self-profiling database is dramatic.
+Here are detailed, anonymised case studies demonstrating the impact across different industries.

 Case Study 1: Multi-Tenant SaaS Platform (PostgreSQL)

-The AI profiler detected that the SaaS application had shifted from a pure OLTP profile to a hybrid OLTP/OLAP profile after the introduction of an embedded analytics dashboard.
-It automatically created materialised views for common aggregations and adjusted the buffer pool allocation, reducing query latency by an order of magnitude without a single human intervention.
+The AI Intervention: The AI profiler detected that the workload had shifted from a pure OLTP profile to a Hybrid HTAP profile.
+It automatically generated materialised views for the most common dashboard aggregations and adjusted the work_mem parameter to allow larger in-memory sorts.

-Case Study 2: IoT Platform — From Chaos to Self‑Tuning
+Case Study 2: IoT Fleet Management Platform (Time-Series)

 Case Study 3: E-Commerce — Black Friday Readiness